 In the following tutorial, we will provide instructions on how to install Python 3.6 (a package that doesn't come standard with the current Debian version on our servers), start a simple web server, and run this web server through a WebApps project.

 Before proceeding, you need to enable SSH access for your account.
 You can do that through the "SSH Access" section of the hosting Control Panel.

 First, we will install Python 3.6.
 Log in through SSH to your hosting account, and run the following commands:

 cd ~/private # the private/ folder isn't web accessible mkdir python-temp python36 # create a temporary directory pip install --user virtualenv # use the pip package manager to install the "virtualenv" package cd python-temp wget https://www.python.org/ftp/python/3.6.9/Python-3.6.9.tgz # download python 3.6 tar -xf Python-3.6.9.tgz # extract the archive cd Python-3.6.9 ./configure --prefix="$HOME/private/python36" # configure & compile Python 3.6 make -j 8 make install cd ~/private rm -rf python-temp/ # remove the temporary dir and files

 At this point, you have Python 3.6.9 installed.
-Now, we will run a simple web server with some sample pages:
+Now, we will test python and create some sample pages: